emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Some of its servers have auto-switch built in. 🟡
 1. Site does have episode auto-next on some servers. 🟡
 1. Site is very nice to look at, seems modern, search works well, one of the best. ✔️
-1. Site has built in subs for most things and allows adjustments. ✔️
+1. Has built in subs for most content. ✔️
 1. It has movies, shows and anime. ✔️
 1. Site has watch lists, and you can login to sync them across devices. ✔️
 1. Site has decent sorting options and good recommendations under each movie. ✔️